AdyaTech/100-Days-of-Python/Day 13/About Clickbait.md

 This is like a “Mad Libs” activity book, except the computer fills in the blanks, allowing the program to generate thousands of clickbait headlines in seconds.

 # What did we learn?
-Carrot in a Box helps us to understand about:
+Clickbait helps us to understand about:

 1. Mad libs
 2. Objects